 The internal regulations of one and the other also differ greatly.
 Older schools tend to have more rigid regulations, with entry and exit times in many cases, as well as the obligation to participate in certain services or activities.
 Instead, said regulation is usually more lax in residences, with outsourced professional services.
 On the other hand, this does not prevent the organisation of activities, meetings, associations or other projects on the initiative of its residents.

-In short, it can be said that the great difference between a residence hall and residence is the autonomy, both of the center and of the user: if it is more restricted in a residence hall, it is total residence.
+In short, it can be said that the great difference between the college residence and residence is the autonomy, both of the center and of the user: if it is more restricted in a residence hall, it is total residence.
 And independence is precisely one of the values most appreciated by higher education students, for whom this is often their first experience outside the family home.

+Therefore, the best alternative to a college in Madrid is the Collegiate residence in Aravaca.
+And the best alternative to a college in Valencia is our Collegiate Marina Real student residence.
 If you want to know more about the experience that is waiting for you, we encourage you to get to know us more in depth.
 Find out why Collegiate is the best option for you!
-We are waiting.
+We will wait for you!